dipikagawande/dipikagawande/README.md

 Hi, I'm Dipika ✨

 > 🔭 I’m a Statistics & Data Science MS grad from Yale
-🤓 with Molecular Biology and Philosophy degrees from a previous slice of life
+🤓 with Molecular Biology and Philosophy degrees
-💖 who loves data storytelling and beautiful dataviz in R and Python
+💖 who loves data storytelling and beautiful dataviz in Python and R

 I’m learning about:
 💡 gradient descent, graphic design and Git